Freeseer/freeseer/source/contribute/students.rst

 ------------

 * Be available for others to contact you
-* Communicate often: be active on IRC and the mailing list
+* Communicate often: be active on IRC, the mailing list, and status updates
-* Try to be a team player, not just a teammate
+* Be a team player, not just a teammate
 * Post updates often, let us know when you completed a feature or if you're having difficulty
+* Ask for help when you need it!
 * 8-10 hours of work per week